hammadmajid/business_website-template/README.md

 # Bussiness Website Template

-Bussiness website tempalte made with Astro.js and TailwindCSS based on [Pixova Lite](https://colorlib.com/wp/themes/pixova-lite/) theme.
-Checkout the live preview [here](https://ipsum-template.vercel.app/)
+Responsive bussiness website tempalte made with [Astro.js]() and [TailwindCSS]() based on [Pixova Lite](https://colorlib.com/wp/themes/pixova-lite/) theme.
+You view the working preview of the website [here](https://ipsum-template.vercel.app/).

 ## Features

-- Testominials
+- Testominials Section
+- Contact Page
+- About Page
 - Project Card *(comming soon)*
-- Contact Page
-- Latest News *(coming soon)*
+- Latest News Card *(coming soon)*

+## Code of Conduct

+This project has adopted the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
+For any questions or comment you can contact [hm.hammadmajid@gmail.com](hm.hammadmajid@gmail.com).

 ## Contributors guildlines

-See the [contributing guide]() for detailed instrutions on how to get stared with this project.
-For more complex contributions, youcan open an issue using most approriate issue templaet ro decseive the hcange you'd like to see.
+See the [contributing guide](./CONTRIBUTING.md) for detailed instructions on how to get started with this project.
+For more complex contributions, you can open an issue using the most appropriate [issue template](https://github.com/hammadmajid/bussiness_site-template/issues/new/choose) to describe the changes you'd like to see.

-If you are looking to contribute, you can scan horugh our existing issues for something to work on. also checkout his open souce hudle
+If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/hammadmajid/bussiness_site-template/issues) for something to work on, also checkout thi Open-Source Guide.

 ## License

-This template is licensed under *General Public License v3.0*.
+This project is licensed under **General Public License v3.0**.
 You may copy, distribute and modify it under the terms and conditions contained in the file `LICENSE`.

 ---